OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 ### Whew, Now What?

-That whole process was just to authenticate you as someone who is authorized to use/control a Blob Storage Container, and then to delegate some of your rights via a Shared Access Signature.
+This whole process has simply been to authenticate you as someone who is authorized to use/control a Blob Storage Container, and then to delegate some of your rights via a Shared Access Signature.
 Anyone with this SAS URI will be able to access the Blob without knowing your storage access key or secret.
-This is all the code they will need to download the Blob.
+To actually download the Blob, this is all they will need to do:

 ~~~java
   URI url = new URI(sasUri);